-The HRPP director sends a copy of the report to:
+The HRPP Director or designee sends a copy of the report to:

-- The IRB by including the letter in the next meeting agenda as an information item. - The Institutional Official and assistant dean for Research Compliance. - The following federal agencies: - OHRP, if the study is subject to DHHS regulations or subject to a DHHS FWA - o FDA, if the study is subject to FDA regulations. - o If the study is conducted or funded by any Federal Agency other than DHHS that is subject to "The Common Rule," the report is sent to OHRP or the head of the federal agency as required by the agency. - Reporting to a regulatory agency is not required if the event occurred at a site that was not subject to the direct oversight of the organization, and the agency has been notified of the event by the investigator, sponsor, another organization, or other mechanisms. - Investigator. - Sponsored Programs Administration, if there is an award or the study is otherwise tracked by Sponsored Programs Administration. - Sponsor, if the study is sponsored. - Others as required by IRB agreement or as deemed appropriate by the assistant dean for Research Compliance or Institutional Official
+- The IRB Chair. - The IRB by including the letter in the next meeting agenda as an information item. - The IO, associate dean for Research, and assistant dean for Research Compliance. - Federal agencies, as follows: - OHRP, if the study is subject to DHHS regulations or subject to a DHHS FWA. - If the study is conducted or supported by a Common Rule agency other than DHHS, the report is sent to OHRP or the head of the federal agency, as required by the agency. - If the study is conducted or supported by a federal agency that has not adopted the Common Rule, and reporting is required, the report is sent to the party identified by the agency. - FDA, if the study is subject to FDA regulations. - Note: Reporting to a regulatory agency is not required if the event occurred at a site that was not subject to the direct oversight of the organization, and the agency has been notified of the event by another party (eg, sponsor). - Sponsor, if the study is sponsored. - Sponsored Programs Administration, if there is an award or the study is otherwise tracked by Sponsored Programs Administration. - Investigator. - The affiliated institution's designee, if applicable. - Others as deemed appropriate by the IO.